The fate of two couples is determined by a single roll of the dice.

 One of two entries tied for Reader’s Choice Simply Scripts One Week Challenge, The Role Of The Dice is a skillfully written and well plotted thriller that’s already proven to be a crowd favourite.

 Filmmakers: Want to invest in something that’s a sure fire winner?
 Don’t leave this one to Chance, and Do Not Pass Go, it’s time to make your move.
 You never know, this might just be money in the bank.

 Budget: Minimal.
 Get a board game, good actors – a little bit more – and you’re done!

 About the writer, Dave Lambertson: I took up writing rather late in life having already been retired before I put pen to paper (okay – finger to computer key) for the first time.
 My favorite genres to read and write are dramedies and romantic comedies.
 In addition to this short, I have written four features; The Last Statesman (a 2015 PAGE finalist and a Nicholl’s and BlueCat quarterfinalist), The Beginning of The End and The End (a PAGE Semi-Finalist).
 Taking Stock (a drama) and a new comedy – “Screw You Tube”.
 Contact Dave via his website DLambertson.Wixsite.com/scripts

-Read Hitman’s Retirement (9 pages in pdf format)
+Read The Role of the Dice (12 pages in pdf format)